blastcloud/guzzler-docs/docs/assertions/readme.md

 ### assertNotFirst(Closure $expect, $message = null)

-Assert that the first request in history does not meet the expectation defined.
+Assert that the first request in history does not meet the expectation returned.
 The first argument should be a closure that receives an `Expectation` and an optional error message can be passed as the second argument.

 ```php
 $this->guzzler->assertNotFirst(function ($expect) {